nb312/Kotlin-Extension/README.md

 # Kotlin-Extension
-This library have the function below:
+This library have the extensions are below:
-- Id extension
+- Resource Id
-- SharePreference Extension
+- SharePreference
-- Intent with data Extension
+- Activity
-- TextView Extension
+- EventBus
-- EventBus Extension
+- TextView

-# Id extension
+# Resource Id
 Normally,if you do not code in the activity or fragment,we may use the id like this.
 ```kotlin
         var hello = context.resources.getString(R.string.hello)